domhhv/habitrack/README.md

 yarn db:migration:new <your-migration-name>
 ```

 Either way, the new migration file will be created in the `supabase/migrations` directory.
-You can then apply the migration by running:
+Write/change the SQL queries in the migration file to reflect the changes you want to make to the database schema.
+Then, apply the migration by running:

 ```bash
 yarn db:migration:up